The Best Eyebrow Products For Arches As Dark As Your Heart

 The Brow Wiz pencil range from Anastasia Beverly Hills includes the shades Granite (almost black) and Ebony (true black) for dark-as-night brows.

-A staple in Barnes' kit, Senna's Sketch-A-Brow Precision Pencil comes in five shades, from Blonde to Mink.
+A staple in Barnes' kit, Senna's Sketch-A-Brow Precision Pencil comes in eight shades, from Blonde to its new Black Brown shade.

 "This brow pencil makes it very easy to create the feather effect," Holm says.